Mtskheta: Capital of the Kingdom of Iberia

 The city was strongly fortified at that period.
-Walls were on both sides of Mtkvari River, and three forts were protecting it.
-The main citadel, Armazi, on Mount Bagineti was controlling the entrance from south and east, Tsitsamuri, at the base of Mount Jvari from the north, and Sarkine from the west.
+Walls lined both sides of the Mtkvari River, and three forts protected it.
+The main citadel, Armazi, on Mount Bagineti controlled the entrance from the south and east, Tsitsamuri, at the base of Mount Jvari from the north, and Sarkine from the west.

-Mtskheta was a site of early Christian activity resulting in Christianization of Iberia, where Christianity was proclaimed the state religion in 337.
+Mtskheta was a site of early Christian activity resulting in the Christianization of Iberia, where Christianity was proclaimed the state religion in 337.
 It remains the headquarters of the Georgian Orthodox Church.
 Around that period Mtskheta was a culturally developed city.
-A gravestone dated between the end of 4th and beginning and 5th centuries, found in Samtavro necropolis, contains an epitaph in Greek, telling about the main architect and archizograph (artist) of Mtskheta Aurelius Acholis.
+A gravestone dated between the late 4th and early 5th centuries, found in Samtavro necropolis, contains an epitaph in Greek, telling about the main architect and archizograph (artist) of Mtskheta Aurelius Acholis.

 In the first years after the conversion of Georgia into Christianity, a small wooden church was built in the center of the city, later to become Svetitskhoveli Cathedral.
 Archeological excavations revealed the remnants of the wooden church within the cathedral.

-By the 5th century AD the small church was no longer satisfying the growing community of the city, and Vakhtang Gorgasali built a large basilica, the greatest Assumption church in Georgia, Svetitskhoveli, that survived until 11th century.
+By the 5th century AD the small church was no longer satisfying the growing community of the city, and Vakhtang Gorgasali built a large basilica, the greatest church in Georgia dedicated to the Dormition of the Mother of God, Svetitskhoveli, which survived until the 11th century.
 The first katolikos was elected in the 5th century, and his residence was in Svetotskhoveli, in Mtskheta.
 By the 11th century, the earlier basilica of Svetitskhoveli was again too small, and Katolikos Melchizedek I built a new church on top of it.